ZaneH/kg/content/code/code-garden.md

 This is a lot of what I know about programming compressed down into a knowledge garden.
 I wish someone had given me this when I first started learning to code.
 Hopefully it can be a helpful guide or resource to someone from the future.
 Sprinkled in is my own personal preferences and recommendations.

 >[!important]
 >If there's one tip that applies to everything in software it's this: [RTFM](https://en.wikipedia.org/wiki/RTFM).
 Reading through documentation will answer ~80% of all questions.
 StackOverflow will answer another ~15%.
+Just *read*.

 ## Hello, World!